Does a Divorce Decree Override a Named Beneficiary?

 Talk with an Experienced Life Insurance Lawyer

 We have experience in every state in the nation, as well as with working under federal ERISA law, helping life insurance beneficiaries and those who are otherwise entitled to some of the death benefits get their due.
-Let us help you too with either an appeal of your life insurance claim denial or an interpleader action to challenge the beneficiary designationCall us today to discuss your case, free of charge.
+Let us help you too.

 Written By: Chad Boonswang